Emerging Scholar Awards

 The Foundation for Enterprise Development in partnership with the Employee Ownership Foundation (EOF) and the Academy of Management (AOM) is pleased to announce the launch of a new, annual award for promising research by an emerging scholar in the domain of broad-based employee participation and ownership.
 The purpose of this award is to identify innovative research in management or management-related disciplines that considers high-impact ideas in the context of business and society’s needs for employee empowerment, participative workforces, and wealth creation through broad-based equity and profit-sharing mechanisms, work practices, organizational structures, and innovation and entrepreneurial models.
 Research that has broad implications for practice and/or policy, and that addresses pressing economic and/or social problems are especially appropriate for this award.

-Beginning in 2012, this program will be expanded beyond dissertation proposals and administered by the AOM, a leading association for scholars in management and organization.
+Beginning in 2012, this program was expanded beyond dissertation proposals and administered by the AOM, a leading association for scholars in management and organization.

 In 2013, three individuals will receive awards titled, "The Emerging Scholar Award in Employee Participation and Ownership" with sponsorship by the FED, AOM, EOF and EASi.
 The three recipients have been announced!